More than half of all Americans do not have a will.

 “I just haven’t had the time.
 I’ll do it later”

-These days, time is our most valuable resources.
+Time is one of our most valuable resources these days.
 Life gets busy.
 We get pulled in a hundred different directions.

 But accidents happen.
 There are many non-money related reasons why having an estate plan is a smart move.